Skip to footer content

 How Do You Import a CSV File in ASP.NET Core?

-Importing a CSV file in ASP.NET Core requires reading the file stream from the server, parsing each new line, and mapping values to a model class.
-While some developers reach for the CsvHelper NuGet package or manually define a var reader using the System namespace, IronXL provides an alternative that handles CSV files alongside Excel formats without additional dependencies.
+Importing a CSV file in ASP.NET Core requires reading the file stream from the server, parsing each row, and mapping values to a model class.
+While some developers reach for manual StreamReader implementations or third-party packages, IronXL provides a single method that handles CSV files alongside Excel formats without additional configuration.

 using IronXL;